 The thermal mass of the soil absorbs heat during the day and acts as a storage heater with geothermal heating.
 Ground source heat pumps extract this stored heat via looped pipes buried in the ground containing a heat transfer fluid (antifreeze and water mixture) at low temperature.
 Passing the fluid through a compressor raises its temperature and then, by passing it through a heat exchange, water is heated.
 As the ground temperature remains constant at certain depths, this allows ground source heat pumps to work throughout the year.

-- A renewable source of heat that remains available all year round.
+- Are classified as a renewable source of heat that remains available all year round

 - Significant energy cost savings especially if moving away from electric heating.